ELKOUR/Elevator-Control-with-Altera-Cyclone-II-FPGA/README.md

 ## Overview

 Welcome to the Elevator Control project powered by Altera Cyclone II FPGA!
 This project serves as a comprehensive solution for elevator management, providing a simulated four-story elevator system with advanced features.
+This project implements an elevator control system using an Altera Cyclone II FPGA board.
+The prototype simulates a four-story elevator with floor sensors, call buttons, a safety mechanism, and emergency switches.
+The precise position of the cabin is tracked using floor sensors, and safety devices ensure reliable operation.
+Users can call the elevator from each floor using dedicated buttons.
+Additionally, emergency switches allow for quick management of critical situations.
+This project provides a solid foundation for the development and understanding of embedded control systems

 ## Key Features